oktadev/jhipster-microservices-example/TUTORIAL.md

 To save your changes for Docker Compose, commit your changes to Git.

 ```
+git add .
-git commit -a -m "Add Docker Compose"
+git commit -m "Add Docker Compose"
 ```

 ### Run with Kubernetes and Minikube

 [Kubernetes](https://kubernetes.io/) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It was developed at Google over the last 16 years and was internally called Borg.
-To deploy Docker containers with Kubernetes, you set up a cluster then deploy to it.
+To deploy Docker containers with Kubernetes, you set up a cluster, then deploy to it.
 The context can be local (with Minikube), or remote (e.g. a Raspberry Pi cluster, Google Cloud, AWS, OpenShift, etc.).

 Follow the steps below to use Kubernetes to deploy to a local cluster.